fog/fog-proxmox/docs/identity.md

 identity.roles.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::Role` models:
+This returns a collection of `Fog::Proxmox::Identity::Role` models:

 Create a new role: